brentp/covviz/README.md

 samples from the table.
 Clicking on the gene track launches a search for the gene's respective Gene Card.
 In cases where genes overlap, multiple windows/tabs will be opened.

+# Details

+Significance is determined using z-scores for all samples at all points using median absolute deviation.
+In order for regions to be highlighted, points must be significant consecutively throughout a user specified distance.

+If you are analyzing a low number of samples, deviation may be irrelevant.
+In this case, we can set `--min-samples` to be greater than our sample total to skip Z-threshold calculation and plot coverages for all samples at all points.